uppaljs/linux-dot-net-pk/content/posts/2017-11-02-cgrates-installation-mongo-db-server-install-debian-8.md

 By default mongo server will only listen to localhost, modify that in** /etc/mongod.conf**

-Quick Restart and you&#8217;re good to go!
+Quick Restart and you're good to go!
 ```console
 # systemctl restart mongod
 ```